gabriel-ortiz/WMSSearch/README.md

 *Set the primary collection with this:* `order:'primary'`

 ##Scoped Search setup

 - Scoped search is used to create a single search box that is scoped to specific paramaters.
 The users input will be prepended with the scoped search query in WMS.
-..*  To turn on the scoped search box, set scoped_searchbox to `true`
+- To turn on the scoped search box, set scoped_searchbox to `true`
+- Enter a scoped search query to the in the `scoped_search_collection` option.
+For example: `scoped_search_collection: 'su:wordpress'`
+- Want to know more about how to use search indices in WMS?
+[See all available attributes and property types](http://www.oclc.org/support/help/SearchingWorldCatIndexes/)

 ##Plugin Options